 Materials You Will Need

 Starting your snail crafts requires simple supplies, likely already available at home or easily found at any craft store.
-The basic materials include:
+Preschoolers can create snail crafts using materials like paper plates, construction paper, and pipe cleaners.
+Common materials for making snail crafts include:

 - Construction paper